 Hydropower is generated when a power source (in this case moving or falling water) is used to turn a propeller-like piece called a turbine, which then turns a motor that produces electricity.
-In order to build a hydropower station, large rivers are dammed up, allowing enough water to collect to generate the necessary electricity.
+There are two main types of hydropower projects – dams and run-of-river projects.

 Unfortunately, it is.
 Hydropower is considered to be a renewable resource and is not itself directly polluting but it does come with many environmental pitfalls.
-For example, dams that create a reservoir or that divert water (called a run of river hydropower plant) may obstruct fish migration, change the natural water temperature, water chemistry, river flow characteristics, and silt loads.
+For example, hydropower projects can obstruct fish migration, change the natural water temperature, affect the water chemistry, and impact upon river flow characteristics and silt loads.

 These large-scale changes can have dramatic effects on the plants and animals that live in the river and on its shores.
 For dams that create a reservoir, this flooded area may also release a significant amount of methane due to decomposing plants.
 In turn, this methane contributes to climate change.